Tom Watson

 2019 – Present

 Supported the GPT-3 launch by designing key developer-facing surfaces, including the Playground, documentation, and marketing site.
-The work made an early, highly technical API more approachable and usable for builders. ›
+At the time, OpenAI was a small research lab and this was right before they launched ChatGPT starting the AI revolution.

 2018 – 2019

 Led product through the Framer X launch, shipping one of the first design tools built around real React components.
-I also established the early component store ecosystem and worked directly with enterprise customers to shape practical workflows for code-based design. ›
+Established the early component store ecosystem and worked directly with enterprise customers to shape practical workflows for prototype-based design.

 2013 – 2018